pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/SharingGRDB.md

 ## Overview

-SharingGRDB is lightweight replacement for SwiftData and the `@Query` macro:
+SharingGRDB is lightweight replacement for SwiftData and the `@Query` macro that deploys all the way back to the iOS 13 generation of targets.

 @Row {
   @Column {